War in Abkhazia (1992–1993): Initial tensions

-The attack of Abkhazians and the April 9 tragedy eventually resulted in the first armed clashes between the representatives of the Abkhazian and Georgian populations that took place on 16–17 July 1989 in Sukhumi.
-The resulting civil unrest quickly turned into militarized clashes that, according to official accounts, resulted in 18 deaths and at least 448 wounded, 302 of whom were Georgian.
+The 9 April tragedy and the storming of the building housing the Sukhumi branch of Tbilisi State University by armed Abkhazians eventually led to the first clashes between representatives of the Abkhaz and Georgian populations, which took place in Sukhumi on 16–17 July 1989.
+The resulting civil unrest quickly escalated into armed confrontations that, according to official accounts, left 18 people dead and at least 448 wounded, 302 of them Georgians.
 In response, Interior Ministry troops were deployed to quell the unrest.